The Cost of Non-Compliance: Why Every Australian Business Needs an EAP

 Understanding the Legal Framework

-As a matter of law, employers in Australia are obligated to safeguard their employees from potential threats to their health and safety, including psychological injury.
-This obligation is enhanced by the Work Health and Safety Act 2011 (Cth), the Occupational Health and Safety Amendment (Psychological Health) Regulations 2022 introduced by WorkSafe Victoria, and the Code of Practice on addressing psychosocial risks that was established by Safe Work Australia.
-Every single employer is subject to these regulations, regardless of the size of the company they work for.
-Even if someone breaks them by accident, they can still be investigated, prosecuted, penalized, and made to perform the proper activities according to the relevant laws.
+Employers in Australia are required by law to protect their workers from any potential dangers to their health and safety, including instances of psychological harm.
+This obligation extends to the protection of their employees.
+The Work Health and Safety Act 2011 (Cth), the Occupational Health and Safety Amendment (Psychological Health) Regulations 2022, which were implemented by WorkSafe Victoria, and the Code of Practice on managing psychosocial risks that was produced by Safe Work Australia all contribute to the enhancement of this requirement.
+Each and every employer is required to comply with these standards, regardless of the size of the organization that they do their duties for.
+It is possible to conduct an investigation, bring charges, impose penalties, and require the individual to carry out the appropriate activities in accordance with the applicable laws even if the individual breaks them by accident.

 Employee: